-We use a process called ‘vitrification’ to freeze the eggs and embryos.
-Vitrification involves rapid cooling helping to prevent the formation of ice crystals.
-This helps to preserve the quality of the cells and improves the chances of success when they are thawed for later use.
+Vitrification involves much more rapid cooling than other less advanced methods of freezing, and it prevents ice crystals from forming.
+This preserves the quality of the cells and improves the chances of success when they are thawed.

-We can use the vitrification procedure to successfully freeze eggs immediately after the collection procedure.
+We can use vitrification to successfully freeze eggs immediately after the collection procedure.
 This is important for women who would like to store eggs before undergoing chemo- or radiotherapy, or other treatments that might affect their fertility in the future.

 We also store eggs for women who are not ready to start a family now, but who recognise the importance of storing eggs while they are younger.
 Eggs collected and stored earlier in life are of a better quality than those women produce later on.
 Patients who choose to freeze eggs when they are under 35 tend to have higher success rates.

 You may need to store sperm for fertility preservation before certain medical procedures, or in the course of a fertility treatment cycle: